Frustrated Magnetism in Mott Insulating (V$_{1-x}$Cr$_x$)$_2$O$_3$: Analysis and Discussion

 \subsection{Unfrustrated Interactions in the AFI Phase}

-Referring to the experimental exchange constants in the 4th column of Table \ref{LT_J}, we note they are consistently {\em un-}frustrated: Spins that interact antiferromagnetically (ferromagnetically) are also antiferromagnetically (ferromagnetically) correlated in the ordered state (see column 5 of Table \ref{LT_J}).
-Thus, while exchange interactions in the PI phase realize a frustrated honeycomb antiferromagnet as determined by comparing nearest and next nearest neighbor interactions, the modified nearest neighbor interactions in the AFI phase are all simultaneously satisfied in the long range ordered magnetic state (i.e., the signs of the 4th and 5th columns of Table \ref{LT_J} are consistently opposite).
+Referring to the experimental exchange constants in the 5th column of Table \ref{LT_J}, we note they are consistently {\em un-}frustrated: Spins that interact antiferromagnetically (ferromagnetically) are also antiferromagnetically (ferromagnetically) correlated in the ordered state (see column 6 of Table \ref{LT_J}).
+Thus, while exchange interactions in the PI phase realize a frustrated honeycomb antiferromagnet with competing nearest ($J_2$) and next-nearest neighbor ($J_6$) antiferromagnetic interactions, the modified nearest neighbor interactions in the AFI phase are all simultaneously satisfied in the long range ordered magnetic state (i.e., the signs of the 5th and 6th columns of Table \ref{LT_J} are consistently opposite).

-The raw experimental evidence for un-frustrated interactions is the large bandwidth of magnetic excitations in the AFI phase (80~meV).
+The raw experimental evidence for unfrustrated interactions is the large bandwidth of magnetic excitations in the AFI phase (80~meV).
 Because the bandwidth exceeds $k_BT_N$ by a factor of four, the collapse of the ordered state upon heating occurs before significant thermal population of spin waves.
-Also, there is no build up of magnetic correlations upon cooling the frustrated PI towards the $T_N=185$~K phase transition.
-Nonetheless comparison of Fig.~\ref{Dispersions}(c) and Fig.~\ref{Dispersions}(d) shows a clear upward shift of magnetic spectral weight, which indicates lowering of the magnetic exchange energy as frustration is relieved at the first order PI to AFI transition.
+Correspondingly, there is no build up of magnetic correlations upon cooling the frustrated PI towards the $T_N=185$~K phase transition.
+Comparison of Fig.~\ref{Dispersions}(c) and Fig.~\ref{Dispersions}(d) shows a clear upward shift of magnetic spectral weight, which indicates lowering of the magnetic exchange energy \cite{ZCO_PRL} as frustration is relieved at the first order PI to AFI transition.

 The nearest neighbor inter-plane interaction between face-sharing vanadium atoms, $J_\alpha=-6.0(2)$~meV, is the main FM interaction that favors FM sheets in the AFI.
-Our results confirm that $J_{\beta}$ and $J_{\zeta}$ are stronger than $J_{\alpha}$, and therefore suggest that superexchange via V-O-V paths contribute to the realization of a strong ferromagnetic alignment for the vertical V pairs.
-The values of $J_{\alpha}$= -4.1 meV and $J_{\beta 1}$= 18.4 meV determined by the LDA+$U$ study of \cite{Ezhov_1999} are consistent with these values and the author's suggestion that the next near neighbor exchange interactions are significant is consistent with the large $J_{\zeta}=7.1(2)$~meV that we obtain.
+Our results confirm that $J_{\beta}$ and $J_{\zeta}$ are stronger than $J_{\alpha}$, and therefore suggest superexchange via V-O-V paths contribute to the realization of a strong ferromagnetic alignment for the vertical V pairs.
+The values of $J_{\alpha}=-4.1$~meV and $J_{\beta 1}=18.4$~meV determined by the LDA+$U$ study of \cite{Ezhov_1999} are consistent with these values.
+Further, the authors' suggestion \cite{Ezhov_1999} that the next-nearest neighbor exchange interactions are significant agrees with our result of $J_{\zeta}=7.1(2)$~meV.